-Our primary operating expenses include the payment of investment management fees and overhead expenses, including our allocable portion of our administrator's overhead under the administration agreement.
-Our investment management fees compensate our investment adviser for its work in identifying, evaluating, negotiating, closing and monitoring our investments.
+Our primary operating expenses include the payment of management and incentive fees pursuant to the investment management agreement we have with MCC Advisors and overhead expenses, including our allocable portion of our administrator's overhead under the administration agreement.
+Our management and incentive fees compensate MCC Advisors for its work in identifying, evaluating, negotiating, closing and monitoring our investments.
 We bear all other costs and expenses of our operations and transactions, including those relating to:

-- our organization; - calculating our NAV (including the cost and expenses of any independent valuation firms); - expenses incurred by our investment adviser payable to third parties, including agents, consultants or other advisers, in monitoring our financial and legal affairs and in monitoring our investments and performing due diligence on our prospective portfolio companies; - interest payable on debt, if any, incurred to finance our investments; - the costs of all future offerings of common shares and other securities, if any; - the base management fee and any incentive fee; - distributions on our shares; - administration fees payable under our administration agreement; - the allocated costs incurred by our administrator in providing managerial assistance to those portfolio companies that request it; - · amounts payable to third parties relating to, or associated with, making investments; - transfer agent and custodial fees; - registration fees and listing fees; - U.S. federal, state and local taxes; - · independent director fees and expenses; - costs of preparing and filing reports or other documents with the SEC; - the costs of any reports, proxy statements or other notices to our stockholders, including printing costs;
+- our organization; - calculating our NAV (including the cost and expenses of any independent valuation firms); - expenses incurred by MCC Advisors payable to third parties, including agents, consultants or other advisers, in monitoring our financial and legal affairs and in monitoring our investments and performing due diligence on our prospective portfolio companies; - interest payable on debt, if any, incurred to finance our investments; - the costs of all offerings of common stock and other securities, if any; - the base management fee and any incentive fee; - · distributions on our shares; - administration fees payable under our administration agreement; - the allocated costs incurred by MCC Advisors in providing managerial assistance to those portfolio companies that request it; - amounts payable to third parties relating to, or associated with, making investments; - transfer agent and custodial fees; - registration fees and listing fees; - U.S. federal, state and local taxes; - independent director fees and expenses; - costs of preparing and filing reports or other documents with the SEC; - the costs of any reports, proxy statements or other notices to our stockholders, including printing costs; - · our fidelity bond; - · directors and officers/errors and omissions liability insurance, and any other insurance premiums;

-- · our fidelity bond; - directors and officers/errors and omissions liability insurance, and any other insurance premiums; - indemnification payments; - · direct costs and expenses of administration, including audit and legal costs; and - all other expenses reasonably incurred by us or our administrator in connection with administering our business, such as the allocable portion of overhead under our administration agreement, including rent and other allocable portions of the cost of certain of our officers and their respective staffs (including travel expenses).
+- indemnification payments; - direct costs and expenses of administration, including audit and legal costs; and - all other expenses reasonably incurred by us or MCC Advisors in connection with administering our business, such as the allocable portion of overhead under our administration agreement, including rent and other allocable portions of the cost of certain of our officers and their respective staffs (including travel expenses).